Understanding casual work

 Overtime pay

 Some casual work might involve overtime hours.
 In such cases, you should be entitled to additional pay per hour worked above the standard working hours.
+Overtime rates will be outlined in your collective agreement.

 Payment methods